Chico Borja

-Hernan "Chico" Borja (August 24, 1959 – January 25, 2021) was an Ecuadorian-born American soccer player and coach.
+Hernán "Chico" Borja (August 24, 1959 – January 25, 2021) was a soccer player and coach.
 He spent time in the several U.S.-based leagues including the North American Soccer League, Major Indoor Soccer League and the American Soccer League.
-He also earned eleven caps with the U.S. national team.
+Born in Ecuador, he earned eleven caps with the U.S. national team.

-He was a resident of Belleville, New Jersey.

 Youth

 Borja was born in Quito, Ecuador on August 24, 1959.
-His family immigrated to the United States where he attended New Jersey Institute of Technology (NJIT), where Borja played on the men's soccer team.
+His family immigrated to the United States when he was 14 years old and resided in Belleville, New Jersey, where he played prep soccer at Belleville High School.

+He attended New Jersey Institute of Technology (NJIT), where Borja played on the men's soccer team.
 At that time, NJIT played in the NCAA Division III.
 In 1980, his senior year, Borja was selected as a Division I First Team All American, the first NJIT men's soccer player to be named an All American.
 He finished his career with multiple entries in the NCAA record books for both single game and season scoring.
 In 1989, New Jersey Institute of Technology inducted Borja, a 1981 graduate, into its Hall of Fame.